versatica/oversip-mod-mysql/README.md

 `oversip-mod-mysql` provides an easy to use MySQL connector for [OverSIP](http://www.oversip.net) proxy based on [mysql2](https://github.com/brianmario/mysql2) driver.
 The library allows both pure async style (via callbacks) or serial style (by using [em-synchrony](https://github.com/igrigorik/em-synchrony/) Gem).

+Check the [mysql2 documentation](https://github.com/brianmario/mysql2/blob/master/README.md) for the exact syntax and usage of the MySQL queries.

 ## API